 And three, prepare for everything by educating yourself on all scenarios even if it’s not what you want.

-If you prepare for all situations, you won’t be stuck having to make a decision in the moment and under pressure.
+If you prepare for all situations, you won’t be stuck deciding in the moment, under pressure with your hormones on overdrive.

 You want to have done all your research beforehand and play out all scenarios in your mind so you’re ready to make the best decision based on the information you’ve gathered.